 In this paper we proposed a new method, ROBIN, for robust initialization of seed centers for use in a partitional clustering method like k-means.
-We studied the state-ofthe-art initialization methods, and noticed that either they were computationally expensive, or they were not able to handle outliers or multi-scale clusters with variable density of points.
-We outlined the desiderata for good seed selection methods, and showed that ROBIN satisfies all those criteria.
+We studied the state-of-the-art initialization methods, and noticed that either they were computationally expensive, or they were not able to handle outliers or multi-scale clusters with variable density of points.
+We outlined the desiderata for good seed selection methods, and showed that ROBIN satisfies all those criteria by imposing explicit constraints on the seeds to be chosen.

-An extensive evaluation on real and synthetic datasets confirms that ROBIN is computationally efficient with a complexity of $O(k^3 n \log n)$.
+An extensive evaluation on real and synthetic datasets confirms that ROBIN is computationally efficient.
 It takes only one parameter mp, the number of neighboring points to consider, and is not very sensitive to the value of this parameter.
-It is deterministic, insensitive to outliers, and is robust against variable density or variable sized clusters.
+It is deterministic, insensitive to outliers, and is robust against multi-scale clusters.